urbanairship/airship-flutter/example/README.md

 # airship_example

-Demonstrates how to use the airship plugin.
+Demonstrates how to use the Airship plugin.

 ## Getting Started